SebastiaanJohn/explainable-hate-speech-detection/README.md

-# Integrating Chain-of-Thought Reasoning and Explainable AI for Enhanced Hate Speech Detection and Explanation Generation in Large Language Models
+# Explainable Hate Speech Detection with Chain-of-Thought Reasoning and Post-Hoc Explanations

-This repository investigates the integration of Chain-of-Thought (CoT) reasoning and Explainable AI (XAI) techniques for enhancing hate speech detection and explanation generation in large language models (LLMs).
-We aim to prompt LLMs to reason about potentially hateful content and produce a prediction or explanation, comparing inductive and deductive approaches for improved performance on hate speech datasets with full-text annotations.
-The primary dataset utilized for this project is SocialBiasFrames (Sap et al. 2019).
-We aim to provide human content moderators with more comprehensive and understandable explanations for detected hate speech, ultimately improving the moderation process and increasing the transparency of AI-driven decisions.
+This paper is an assignment for the [Advanced Topics in Computational Semantics](https://cl-illc.github.io/semantics-2023/) course at the University of Amsterdam.
+We aim to explore the role of bias and stereotypes in online language, explicitly focusing on hate speech detection.
+We leverage large language models (LLMs) trained with in-context learning, enhanced by incorporating explanations into the training process.
+These explanations can be integrated as pre-answer reasoning or post-answer explanations, each offering different benefits.

+Our research questions involve investigating whether we can prompt LLMs to reason about a potentially hateful post before or after making a prediction.
+We also examine the effectiveness of inductive versus deductive approaches on hate speech datasets, primarily using the SocialBiasFrames dataset.
+Our goal is to improve our understanding of hate speech detection in LLMs, ultimately contributing to developing more effective and accountable AI systems.

+You can read our full report [here](https://github.com/SebastiaanJohn/CoT-XAI-HateSpeechDetection)

 ## Requirements